- What Is Mastitis?

 The risk factors associated with the formation of mastitis include:

 - Poor latching at the breast.
-If the baby fails to latch on properly it will not suck milk properly from the breast.
-In fact, if you don’t nurse the baby in the correct position it will irritate your nipples thus increasing the risk.
+If the baby fails to latch on properly, he will not suck milk properly from the breast.
+In fact, if you don’t nurse the baby in the correct position, it will irritate your nipples, thus increasing the risk.

-- A family history or previous experience of mastitis
+- Family history or previous experience of mastitis.

-- If the condition isn’t treated it may lead to a collection of deep tissue consisting of puss or abscess in your breast which become firm due to thickening.
+If the condition isn’t treated, it may lead to a collection of deep tissue consisting of puss or abscess in your breast, which further becomes firm due to thickening.
 Such a formation will need a surgical procedure to drain the abscess.

 How Long Does Mastitis Last?